javarno/dev-toolbox-parent/README.md

 <!--
   - MIT License
   -
-  - Copyright © 2020 dev-toolbox.org
+  - Copyright Â© 2020 dev-toolbox.org
   -
   - Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files
   - (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish,